thejspr/backboneindex/README.md

 ## Development

 The `bin` directory contains scripts for building, testing and releasing the application.
-To update thw Backbone wiki, go to `parser/backbone.wiki` and `git pull`.
+To update the Backbone wiki, go to `parser/backbone.wiki` and `git pull`.
+To get started, run `./bin/setup`

 ## Roadmap